-The company, on December 12, was sent to the Barrio of Dau so it would be close to a highway and railroad and protect them from sabotage.
+A Company, on December 12, was sent to the Barrio of Dau so it would be close to a highway and railroad and guard them against sabotage.
 From there, the company was sent to join the other companies of the 192nd just south of the Agno River.
-On December 23 and 24, the company was in the area of Urdaneta.
-The tankers made an end run to get south of Agno River after the main bridge had been destroyed.
-As they did this, they ran into Japanese resistance early in the evening.
-They successfully crossed the river in the Bayambang Province.
+The rest of the battalion had been ordered north to the Lingayen Gulf area where the Japanese were landing.
+On December 23 and 24, the company was in the area of Urdaneta, where the tankers lost the company commander, Capt.
+Walter Write, when a land mine exploded in his hands.
+Before he died, he asked that roses be placed on his grave, but since there were no roses, the men placed a native red flower on his grave.
+After he was buried, the tankers made an end run to get south of Agno River.
+As they did this, they ran into Japanese resistance early in the evening, but they successfully crossed the river in the Bayambang Province.
 On December 25, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
-The tankers lost the company commander, Capt.
-Walter Write, on December 26, when the landmine he was planting exploded in his hands.
-Before he died, he asked that roses be placed on his grave, but since there were no roses, the men placed a native red flower on his grave.
 The tanks held the position until 5:30 in the morning on December 27.
-The 192nd and part of the 194th fell back to form a new defensive line the night of December 27 and 28.
-From there they fell back to the south bank of the BanBan River which they were supposed to hold for as long as possible.
-The tanks were at Santo Tomas near Cabanatuan on December 28 and 29 serving as a rear guard against the Japanese.

 Pvt.
-Jack Bruce, another member of Eugene’s crew went for help, but when he did not return, Eugene went for help in an attempt to save Lt.
+Jack Bruce, another member of Eugene’s crew, went for help, but when he did not return, Eugene went for help in an attempt to save Lt.
 Read’s life.
 By the time he reached help, the area where Lt.
-Read was had been overrun by the Japanese.
+Read was had been left had been overrun by the Japanese.
 The fourth member of the tank crew, Pvt.
 Ray Underwood, held Read in his arms until he died of his wounds.

 As tanks became scarce, the tank crews from the different companies shared tank duties.
 It is known that at one point, Eugene was a member of a B Company tank crew.
 One of the few pieces of information received from Eugene was in a letter to Miss Vera Capper of East Liverpool, Ohio.
 The letter was written on March 5, 1942, but was not received until August 1942.
 In the letter, he asked her to say he was in good health, and he also told his family and friends, “not to worry about me.”